 The department supports graduate students with RA or TA appointments in the doctoral program.
 With a few exceptions, the stipend for research assistantships (RAs), teaching assistantships (TAs), and fellowships is $3,124 per month (2022-23).
 Students on RA and TA appointments are exempt from most tuition and fees, and are covered by medical insurance.

 RAs are available during the summer as well as the rest of the academic year.
 The academic-year stipend rate also applies in the summer.
 Moreover, if a student comes to the Department with a fellowship carrying a stipend below the prevailing departmental rate, the Department will provide a supplementary fellowship to bring the total to the prevailing rate.

 Supported students must register for 10 or more credits per quarter and make satisfactory progress toward their degree.
 Regardless of the form of support, students are expected to work on their thesis research projects.

 All Ph.D.-track students must aid the Department by serving as TAs at some time during their UW tenure.
 Doctoral students usually serve for three quarters but may be required to serve for more.
 Each TA works closely with one or more faculty members, assisting in grading, handling undergraduate laboratory instruction, quiz sections, etc. The typical TA work load averages 20 hours per week.

 Many graduate students, whether single or married, choose to live in privately operated apartments and rental homes in the community surrounding the University.

-Bus transportation is both excellent and inexpensive with the University's award winning U-PASS program.
-A U-PASS allows you to ride Metro and Community Transit buses anytime and just about anywhere in King and Snohomish counties.
+Bus and light rail transportation is excellent and inexpensive with the University's award winning U-PASS program.
+A U-PASS allows you to ride Metro and Community Transit anytime and just about anywhere in King and Snohomish counties.
 Express buses and light rail run directly between the University and other parts of the community.
 Special bicycle routes extend for several miles in and around the University.
 An automobile is not necessary, and perhaps not desirable, for comfortable living in Seattle.